 Preface 3

-The Equal Opportunities Working Party (AKGleich) -

-for a good and fair cooperation at the University of Vienna 5
+The Equal Opportunities Working Party (AKGleich) - for a good and fair cooperation at the University of Vienna 5

 Composition of the AKGleich 6

 Who can contact the AKGleich?
 6

 What are the tasks of the AKGleich?
-7
+Checking compliance Counselling, support and information 7 7 7

 What rights does the AKGleich have?
 8

 In what situations can I contact the AKGleich?
 9

-How does counselling work?
+What happens during counselling?
 9

 Further counselling services 10

 Understanding equal treatment 11

 What is discrimination?
 11

 What is harassment?
 11

 What is sexual harassment?
 12

 What is bullying?
 12

-• What can I do?
+What can I do?
 13

 About us 14